 In 1917, a small group met on March 15-18th in Clifton Springs, New York, and established The National Society for the Promotion of Occupational Therapy.
 In the United States, we celebrate this as the official start of our profession.

-In 2017, we are now celebrating the centennial of occupational therapy.
-This gives us good reason to look back over the past century and celebrate some of the best moments from OT History.
+In 2017, we celebrated the centennial of occupational therapy.
+In this post, we look back over the past century and celebrate some of the best moments from occupational therapy history.

 1.)
 The founders included three men and three women, an equal gender division.